How Long Does It Take to Get a Disability Approval Letter?

 Overwhelmed State Disability Determination Service Office

 As we mentioned earlier, the first stop on your disability claim journey is your state’s DDS office where the preliminary assessment of the file is performed.
 Unfortunately, depending on where you reside and how many claims are backlogged at your state’s DDS office, it may be weeks or longer before someone even looks at your disability claim.
 If the office is operating under that kind of pressure, it’s possible that very little time will be devoted to your case.
 A cursory look and a quick decision can be bad news for the claimant.

 Appealing After an Initial Denial

-An appeal of a SSD denial requires the expertise of experienced, skilled Social Security Disability lawyers and specially trained advocates working together to prepare for a hearing with an administrative law judge (ALJ).
+An appeal of an SSD denial requires the expertise of experienced, skilled Social Security Disability advocates and specially trained advocates working together to prepare for a hearing with an administrative law judge (ALJ).
 But the hearing date may be many months in the future.
 The wait for a hearing could be 9 to 18 months.
 Then a few more to await the ALJ’s notice of approval.

 On the bright side, your back benefit payment would be very substantial when it finally arrives.
 Meanwhile, if this painful delay should occur, your disability advocate can help you file for Supplemental Security Income (SSI) or other available public benefit programs to tide you over.